Ontario Young Liberals

 The Ontario Young Liberals (OYL) is the official youth wing of the Ontario Liberal Party.
-The OYL's membership includes all members of the Ontario Liberal Party who are students or are aged 25 and under.
-The organization is divided into campus and riding clubs and led by a 16-member executive board.
-The OYL is the largest youth political organization in Ontario, and the largest provincial Young Liberal organization in Canada.
+The OYL's membership includes all members of the Ontario Liberal Party who are aged 25 and under.
+The organization has local branches called "student clubs" (associations of members at post secondary institutions) and "riding clubs" (associations of members residing in electoral districts), though members are not required to be associated with any such clubs.
+It is led by a 22-member executive board.